 Arizona Board of Regents Policy Manual - 3-801.D.1., 3-803

-Procurements costing $50,000 or more will be accomplished with the greatest amount of public competition consistent with the item or service to be purchased and in accordance with applicable statutes and directives.
+Procurements costing $100,000 or more will be accomplished with the greatest amount of public competition consistent with the item or service to be purchased and in accordance with applicable statutes and directives.
 The normal method of procurement is via an invitation to bid (ITB).
-If approved by the director of Purchasing and Business Services, a Request for Proposal may be used instead of an ITB.
+If approved by the chief procurement officer, a Request for Proposal may be used instead of an ITB.

 Sole source, emergency, and certain professional services witness and investigative procurements exempted by the Board of Regents and design and construction consultant services that are selected in accordance with either PUR 402–02, “Professional Design Services Costing $250,000 or Less,” or PUR 402–03, “Professional Design Services Costing More than $250,000 and Construction Services.”